-3.3.7.1 UniqueID Mapping Data Stream
+3.3.7.1 Unique ID Mapping Data Stream

-The Unique ID Mapping Data allows an implementation to go directly to the ICB hierarchy for the file/directory associated with a UDFUniqueID, or to the ICB hierarchy for the directory which contains the file/directory associated with the UDFUniqueID.
+The Unique ID Mapping Data allows an implementation to go directly to the ICB hierarchy for the file/directory associated with a UDF Unique ID, or to the ICB hierarchy for the directory that contains the file/directory associated with the UDF Unique ID.
+Note that for UDF release 2.00 and higher the UDF Unique ID value used for this purpose is taken from the File Identifier Descriptor rather than from the File Entry.

 Unique ID Mapping Data is stored as a named stream of the System Stream Directory (associated with the File Set Descriptor).
 The name of this stream shall be set to:

-"\UDF Unique ID Mapping Data"
+"UDF Unique ID Mapping Data"

-The Metadata bit in the File Characteristics field of the File Identifier Descriptor shall be set to 1 to indicate that the existence of this file should not be made known to clients of a platform's file system interface.
+The Metadata bit in the File Characteristics field of the File Identifier Descriptor for the stream shall be set to 1 to indicate that the existence of this stream should not be made known to clients of a platform's file system interface.

+Rules for the presence and consistency of the Unique ID Mapping Data Stream:

-- Shall be created for read-only media - Shall be created by implementations which batch write (e.g., pre-mastering tools) a volume on write-once and rewritable media - For implementations which perform incremental updates of volumes on write-once or rewritable media (e.g., on-line file systems), the following rules apply: - May be created and maintained if not present - Shall be maintained if present and volume is clean - Should be repaired and maintained, but may be deleted, if present and volume is dirty - For these rules, a volume is clean if either a valid Close Logical Volume Integrity Descriptor or a valid Virtual Allocation Table is recorded
+- Shall be created for read-only media - Shall be created by implementations with batch write (e.g., pre-mastering tools) a volume on write-once and rewritable media

+For implementations which perform incremental updates of volumes on write-once or rewritable media (e.g., on-line file systems), the following rules apply:

+- May be created and maintained if not present - Shall be maintained if present and volume is clean - Should be repaired and maintained, but may be deleted, if present and volume is dirty

+For these rules, a volume is clean if either a valid Close Logical Volume Integrity Descriptor or a valid Virtual Allocation Table is recorded.